brettcutt/issue-tracker/README.md

 - **In the terminal command line entered:**
    - `heroku login` Entered username and password.
-   - `git init` to Intilised a git repository.
+   - `git init` to Initialise a git repository.
    - `heroku git:remote -a unicorn-bug-tracker` to link the GitHub repository to the Heroku app.

 - **In settings.py:**